 This article is for information only.
 Do NOT use it to treat or manage an actual poison exposure.
 If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Cobalt is a component of vitamin B12, an essential vitamin.

 Cobalt was once used as a stabilizer in beer foam.
 It caused a condition called "beer-drinker's heart," which resulted in heart muscle weakness.

 Usually you have to be exposed to high levels of cobalt for weeks to months to have symptoms.
 However, it is possible to have some symptoms if you swallow a large amount of cobalt at once.

-Swallowing a large amount of absorbable cobalt at one time is very rare and likely not too dangerous.
-This may cause nausea and vomiting.
-However, absorbing a large amount of cobalt over longer periods of time can lead toserious health problems such as:
+Swallowing a large amount of absorbable cobalt at one time is very rare and is likely not very dangerous.
+It may cause nausea and vomiting.
+However, absorbing a large amount of cobalt over longer periods of time can lead to serious health problems, such as:

 - Cardiomyopathy (a problem where your heart becomes big and floppy and has problems pumping blood)

 - Ringing in the ears (tinnitus)

 - Thickening of the blood

 If you or someone you know has been exposed to cobalt, the first step is to leave the area and get fresh air.
 If cobalt came in contact with the skin, wash the area thoroughly.